-Instgo is a Golang compilation tool provided by ARMS.
-After you compile your Golang project with Instgo, ARMS can monitor your Golang application.
-You can then view monitoring data such as application topology, call traces, and SQL analysis.
+Instgo is a compilation tool provided by Application Real-Time Monitoring Service (ARMS) for Golang applications.
+After you compile your Golang project with instgo, ARMS can monitor the application.
+You can then view monitoring data, such as application topology, call chains, and SQL analysis.

-This topic applies only to Instgo versions 1.3.0 and later.
-You can run instgo version to check your tool version.
-If your tool is earlier than version 1.3.0, see Start monitoring Go applications to upgrade it to version 1.3.0.
+This topic applies only to instgo versions 1.3.0 and later.
+You can run the instgo version command to check the instgo version.
+If your version is earlier than 1.3.0, you must upgrade it.
+For more information, see Start monitoring a Go application.

 Prerequisites

-Ensure that your compilation environment can connect to the internet or an Alibaba Cloud private network.
-The security group for the environment must allow outbound TCP traffic on port 80.
+Ensure that your compilation environment can connect to the internet or an Alibaba Cloud internal network.
+The security group for your compilation environment must allow outbound TCP traffic on port 80.

-To deploy the compiled artifact in a production environment, you must configure the `LicenseKey` and `RegionId` compilation parameters.
-For more information, see Start monitoring Go applications.
+To deploy the compiled artifact in a production environment, you must configure the LicenseKey and RegionId compilation parameters.
+For more information, see Start monitoring a Go application.

 Download instgo

 wgetcommand to download the compilation tool.
-Select the download address that corresponds to your compilation environment and region.Note: Instgo automatically updates during compilation.
-Save the Instgo tool in a directory where the user has modification permissions.
+Select the download address based on your compilation environment and the region where your machine is located.Note that instgo triggers an automatic update during compilation.
+Save instgo to a directory for which the compilation user has modification permissions.

 NoteThe compilation tool is the same for all regions.
-If your environment can access Object Storage Service (OSS) over the internet, you can use the public network address for the China (Hangzhou) region to download the tool for your operating system and architecture.
+If your public network environment can access Object Storage Service (OSS) addresses, you can use the public endpoint for China (Hangzhou) that corresponds to your operating system and architecture to obtain the tool.

 Linux/Darwin